Tel Aviv’s Old Train Station complex is a delight for the entire family.

 Regina has great atmosphere, whether you sit indoors or outside, and good (and kosher!) ethnic food from all over the Jewish diaspora.
 Like this -

 This is a slow-cooking meatball sofrito with beef, lamb, potatoes and egplants.
-You can read our detailed review on kosher restaurants in Tel Aviv.
+You can read more on Regina and our top ten list of kosher restaurants in Tel Aviv.

 We think the best restaurant in the complex is Vicky Cristina, a Spanish Tapas and Wine barץ Very tasty.
 Great atmosphere like all the other restaurants at Hatachana, but not cheap...